 Students undertake two Field Education placements during their Social Work course (minimum 500 hours each placement), which take place in Semester 2.

-Students are placed in community, health, and human services agencies (Governmental and non-governmental) across Tasmania, providing a wide range of learning opportunities.
+Students are placed in a variety of community, health, and human services agencies across Tasmania, providing a wide range of learning opportunities.

 The chance to work with potential employers through our social work sector.